oscimp/oscimpDigital/doc/IP/mixer.md

   MSB;
 * with a lower value, a right shift (division by 2^n) will be applied.

+Notice that with a configuration that does not maximize the multiplication factor to the operand size, the shift at the output will actually make the multiplier act as a *divider*.

 **NOTE: chronograms shows latency between input and output when no shift are done.
 If *DATA_OUT_SIZE* is smaller than internal size an additional clock cycle is added**